Seeed-Projects/reComputer-Jetson-for-Beginners/3-Basic-Tools-and-Getting-Started/3.3-Pytorch-and-Tensorflow/README.md

     </a>
     </p>

-## Installing Torchaudio on reComputer
+## Installing Torchaudio on reComputer Nvidia Jetson

   Reference link: